 In Layer~3, the posterior update $p_t(\theta)$ identifies the most likely eavesdropper directions and enables cooperative refinement among jammer HNs.
 After the Layer~2 GNE, the THN/JHN roles and a feasible power profile $\mathbf{P}^\star(t)$ are available.
 Let $\mathcal{C}\subseteq\mathcal{J}(t)$ denote a jamming coalition (a subset of JHNs) selected based on the dominant posterior peaks.
-In Layer~3, only the coalition powers $\mathbf{p}_{\mathcal{C}}(t)\triangleq\{P_k(t)\}_{k\in\mathcal{C}}$ are refined, while all other powers remain fixed at their current values: \( \mathbf{p}_{-\mathcal{C}}(t)=\mathbf{p}^\star_{-\mathcal{C}}(t). \)
+In Layer~3, only the coalition powers $\mathbf{p}_{\mathcal{C}}(t)\triangleq\{P_k(t)\}_{k\in\mathcal{C}}$ are refined, while all other powers remain fixed at their current values. \(\mathbf{p}_{-\mathcal{C}}(t)=\mathbf{p}^\star_{-\mathcal{C}}(t)\)

-\paragraph{Reduction from Network Secrecy Objective to Coalition Subproblem} A natural refinement criterion is to improve the aggregate secrecy of the currently served THNs under fixed leader parameters and fixed non-coalition actions.
-Using the standard secrecy-rate definition, $R_s$, the coalition-level refinement is obtained by restricting the optimization variables to $\mathbf{p}_{\mathcal{C}}(t)$ while keeping all other decisions fixed.
+The refinement criterion is to improve the aggregate secrecy of the currently served THNs under fixed leader parameters and fixed non-coalition actions.
+Using the standard definition of $R_s$, the coalition-level refinement is obtained by restricting the optimization variables to $\mathbf{p}_{\mathcal{C}}(t)$ while keeping all other decisions fixed.
 This yields the Layer~3 cooperative-jamming subproblem:

-where $\mathcal{T}(t)$ denotes the THN set.
-Equation~\eqref{eq:app_coalition_obj} is exactly the statement that Layer~3 performs a \emph{local improvement step} on the network secrecy objective conditioned on the equilibrium outcome of Layer~2 and the belief update of Layer~3.

-\paragraph{Leakage Constraints toward Protected THNs} Since friendly jamming may harm legitimate receivers through residual leakage, the refinement is performed under THN-protection constraints.
+where $\mathcal{T}(t)$ denotes the THN set, and demonstrates that Layer~3 performs a local improvement step in the objective of network secrecy conditioned on the equilibrium outcome of Layer~2 and the update of belief of Layer~3.
+Since friendly jamming may harm legitimate receivers through residual leakage, refinement is performed under THN-protection constraints.
 A common leakage model is an interference-temperature bound at each THN $u$ due to the coalition:

-where $h_{k\rightarrow u}(t)$ is the (effective) channel from jammer $k$ to THN $u$ (including beamforming gains if applicable).
+where $h_{k\rightarrow u}(t)$ is the channel from jammer $k$ to THN $u$.
 This constraint enforces QoS protection while allowing coalition power redistribution.